Playing to your strengths: how to compete with the big brands

 There’s a scene in “Five Easy Pieces” (a 70’s movie hit), where Jack Nicholson tries to order something off the menu in some large restaurant chain, only to be frustrated by the waitress stone-walling him.

 Without a huge inventory or a rigid corporate policy, you can be the flexible alternative.
+Do your research on direct and even indirect competitors, find the gaps in the products and services they offer and cover those needs.
 Give your customers what they want, and make customizations to your offerings when they ask for them.

 This way you are again giving them something that they won’t be able to get from a large company.
 And even if they prefer the larger brand for its cheaper and more generic stuff, they know they’ll have to come to you when they need something more unique and tailored to their needs.